- ALGORITHM: The type of mesh algorithm used ("finite-difference" is currently the only available option).

 - ALLOW SYMMETRY ON ALL BOUNDARIES: Allows symmetric boundary conditions with periodic structures (this option is not available in the boundary condition tab of mode sources and mode expansion monitors).

 Mesh refinement can give sub-cell accuracy for a simulation.
 See the Mesh refinement options page for more information.

 (For sampled material data) When MODE solves for modes, it uses material data that is obtained from a linear interpolation from the closest data points.
 This means that when a frequency sweep is run, the material data used can be discontinuous in time.
 This is especially problematic for properties such as dispersion which depends on a second derivative of the refractive index as a function of wavelength.

 If you check this option, you can choose to fit two types of materials with a multi-coefficient model.
 Here are the options that are available when the checkbox is checked:

-- Fit sampled materials : By default this is checked.
-Sampled material data will be fit with a smooth multi-coefficient material model.
+- Fit sampled materials: By default, this is checked.
+Sampled material data will be fitted with a smooth multi-coefficient material model.

 - Fit analytic materials: Check this option to fit a multi-coefficient model to the analytic material data.
 The only reason to fit analytic models with a multi-coefficient model is to compare MODE results with FDTD.
 FDTD simulations must fit a multi-coefficient model to the analytic data in order to run simulations, but the multi-coefficient model may not be able to fit the analytic model perfectly.

-Note: This tab includes options which should only be changed if you are quite familiar with the meshing algorithm and techniques used.
+Note: This tab includes options that should only be changed if you are quite familiar with the meshing algorithm and techniques used.